 And despite both sets being created by children’s illustrators, Ian Falconer (author/illustrator of the Olivia series) really plays up the happy, whimsical feeling of Christmas and all the festivities.

 I’m all about maximizing family experiences.
-For The Nutcracker, a little prep work can go a long way to really making the most of this family holiday event.
+For George Balanchine’s The Nutcracker, a little prep work can go a long way to really making the most of this family holiday event.

 Here’s what I suggest:

-One of the best ways to fully enjoy The Nutcracker is to make sure everyone knows the story.
-Since it’s a ballet, there isn’t any dialogue and it really helps to have a basic understanding of the story.
+One of the best ways to fully enjoy George Balanchine’s The Nutcracker is to make sure everyone knows the story.
+Since it’s a ballet, there isn’t any dialogue, and it really helps to have a basic understanding of the story.

 I’d suggest this book because it’s the George Balanchine version and has a page of fun facts specific to his production.

-The PNB set is designed by Ian Falconer, creator of the Olivia book series.
+The Pacific Northwest Ballet set is designed by Ian Falconer, creator of the Olivia book series.
 Reading the books will help make the set feel familiar and interesting to kids.

 And Olivia herself makes a cameo in a painted balcony set to the left of the stage!

-These touches makes the whole ballet experience more kid-friendly, in my opinion.
+These touches make the whole ballet experience more kid-friendly, in my opinion.

-While you’re getting dressed in the morning, doing pick-up/drop off, or while the kids are playing at home, play music from The Nutcracker.
+While you’re getting dressed in the morning, doing pick-up/drop-off, or while the kids are playing at home, play music from George Balanchine’s The Nutcracker.

 It’s an easy way to get kids familiar with the music (plus, you’ll get bonus points for enriching them with classical music!)

-We started doing this and I’m impressed that my 4 year old was already familiar with most of the music thanks to all the TV he watches 🙂
+We started doing this years ago, and I was impressed that my 4-year-old was already familiar with most of the music thanks to all the TV he watches 🙂

-Since this is PNB’s big holiday show, you’ll see that most families are dressed up in their holiday outfits.
+Since this is Pacific Northwest Ballet’s big holiday season show, you’ll see that most families are dressed up in their holiday outfits.